brooksphilip/hobbyfarm/hobbyfarm/contentmd/rgs-rancher-rodeo/step-14.md

-## Create a Deployment, Service, and Ingress

-#### Lets create a depployment and route traffic to our newly deployed workload.
+**Lets create a depployment and route traffic to our newly deployed workload.**

 1. Click **Workloads**